ProspectOne/perfops-cli/README.md

   perfops [command]

 Available Commands:
-  dns-resolve Resolve a DNS record on target help        Help about any command latency     Run a latency test on target mtr         Run a MTR test on target
+  resolve     Resolve a DNS record on target help        Help about any command latency     Run a latency test on target mtr         Run a MTR test on target